Contributing to k8gb §

 - Contribution flow

 - Code style

 - k8gb.io website

-k8gb is Apache 2 licensed and accepts contributions via GitHub pull requests.
-This document outlines some of the conventions on commit message formatting, contact points for developers, and other resources to help get contributions into k8gb project.
+k8gb is licensed under Apache 2 License and accepts contributions via GitHub pull requests.
+This document outlines the resources and guidelines necessary to follow by contributors to the k8gb project.

 Getting started §